Contemporary Art Society (Australia): New South Wales

 The Contemporary Art Society of Australia (N.S.W.) was founded in 1939 with Rah Fizelle president and Peter Bellew secretary.
 The NSW CAS's founding members promoted abstraction as a revolutionary art form and positioned the Society as an oppositional artist's group dedicated to the production of experimental art, attacking the values of the mainstream artist's groups such as the Society of Artists.
 The NSW branch had its first exhibition in Sydney in 1940.
 The Society purportedly differed from other local societies, in that it "concentrates on unconventional and experimental work".

 Its third annual exhibition was held at the David Jones' Gallery in Sydney from 9 September – 4 October 1941.in 1941.

 In 1954, as a protest against the Archibald Prize, which it regarded as being biased, boring and of a low standard, the Contemporary Art Society initiated its own awards, with Michael Kmit the first nominated winner.

 The Society appears to have wound up by 1970.
 Its records are held at the State Library of New South Wales.

 South Australia

 The Contemporary Art Society of Australia S.A. was founded on 23 June 1942 with David Dallwitz as chairman and Joan Dallwitz as treasurer.
 In 1943 Max Harris was chairman and secretary.
 Ivor Francis was a foundation committee member, and became chair in 1944.

-The society's first exhibition was held in the South Australian Society of Arts gallery in October 1943, though an anti-Fascist exhibition had been held in Adelaide by the older branches in January that year.
-Dorrit Black was an active member of the society until her death in 1951.

 In 1986 the organisation became incorporated, was renamed the Contemporary Art Centre of South Australia, and became a publicly-funded organisation which ran nationally and internationally significant exhibitions.

 From August 2016 CACSA started talks to merge with the Australian Experimental Art Foundation (AEAF) after two rounds of severe funding cuts to the Australia Council in the federal government budgets of 2014/15 and 2015/16.
 The newly created organisation resulting from the merger was named ACE Open.